itinero/docs/docs/itinero/development/index.md

 - [ ] Figure out @dev-unity-support.
 - [ ] Implement support for @dev-speed-areas.

-### Version 2.0 and beyond
+### Itinero 2

 This will be the first update of Itinero with breaking changes.
 The goal is to use lessons learned from building Itinero 1 and use this towards a simpler Itinero 2.
+Basically we want to be on-par feature-wise with Itinero 1 when we release Itinero 2, you should be able to port any project using Itinero 1 to Itinero 2.

-What we plan to support starting 2.0:
+**What we plan to support starting 2.0:**
 - Routeable tiles: We support loading data on-the-fly and consuming routeable tiles.
 This enables projects to use Itinero without the need to worry about routing data.
 - Contraction: Support contraction.
 We are still looking at options to support this best but we definetely want to be on-par feature-wise with Itinero 1.
 This means supporting:
   - Planet-wide contraction.